 It’s the dawn of a new era for retailers.
-Millennials and the emergent Generation Z are tech savvy, well informed, and eager to share their feelings about retail or product experiences with the simple click of the button.
+Millennials and the emergent Generation Z are tech-savvy, well informed, and eager to share their feelings about retail or product experiences with their multiple social networks.

-On the other side, large retailers are focused on creating a more curated customer experience, smaller operations are tackling how to scale efficiently, and all of them would love to figure out the right balance between online and physical storefronts.
+On the other hand, large retailers are focusing on creating a more curated customer experience.
+Smaller operations are tackling how to scale efficiently, and all of them would love to figure out the right balance between online and physical storefronts.

-Based on research from Refrigerated and Frozen Foods, higher transportation and commodity costs are expected to keep driving prices higher.
+Based on research from Refrigerated and Frozen Foods, higher transportation and commodity costs will keep driving prices higher.
 As a result, retailers are studying inflation aggressively to remain competitive in a changing environment.

 That’s just the beginning.
-A report from Label Insight and the Food Marketing Institute (FMI) showed that 75 percent of consumers will switch to a brand that provides more in-depth product information, apart from what’s on the actual label.
-Less than 40 percent shoppers felt that way in 2016.
+A report from Label Insight and the Food Marketing Institute (FMI) showed that 75% of consumers would switch to a brand that provides more in-depth product information, apart from what’s on the actual label.
+Less than 40% of shoppers felt that way in 2016.

 As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s critical they cooperate more effectively to respond as quickly as possible.
-At our annual user conference, TGCon, we held a roundtable discussion with retail customers and suppliers to identify pain points and uncover prospects for progress.
+We held a roundtable discussion with retail customers and suppliers to identify pain points and uncover prospects for progress.

-A recurring issue that emerged was how unnecessarily difficult it could be to track and approve manufactured goods as they moved along the supply chain – all while ensuring the documentation was in order.
+A recurring issue that emerged was how unnecessarily difficult it was in the past to track and approve raw materials and manufactured goods as they moved along the supply chain – all while ensuring required documentation was in order.

-TraceGains Specification Management can make a difference, making it feasible for supply chain partners to co-author specifications while automatically tracking all the data that’s exchanged.
-This presents a game-changing chance for retailers to streamline the way they do business and thrive in a progressively crowded market.
+TraceGains Specification Management can make a difference, making it possible for supply chain partners to co-author specifications while automatically tracking all the exchanged data.
+This new approach to specs presents a game-changing opportunity for retailers to streamline the way they do business and thrive in a progressively crowded market.

-Specification Management lets consumer-packaged goods companies draft and publish raw material and finished goods specifications to fast-track new product development.
-The system combines customer requirements, internal input and judgment, and practical supplier capabilities to provide a baseline for spec design.
+Specification Management lets store brand owners draft and publish raw material and finished goods specifications to fast-track new product development.
+The system combines customer requirements, internal input and judgment, and practical supplier capabilities to provide a spec design baseline.
 Data exchange is simplified and consolidated in a single location, with automated workflows and alerts available for internal and external stakeholder updates and approvals.

-Find out how Specification Management can help drive your retail operation.
+Find out how Specification Management can help accelerate food retail innovation.